Lavender Country: Early years

-Haggerty was born on September 27, 1944 and raised on a dairy farm near Port Angeles, Washington.
+Patrick Haggerty was born on September 27, 1944 and raised on a dairy farm near Port Angeles, Washington.
 His father Charles Edward Haggerty (1901–1961), was a dairy farmer, while his mother Asylda Mary (née Remillard) (1915–1999), was a homemaker, who later became a teacher following the death of her husband.
 Haggerty was the sixth of ten children.
 He has stated that his parents, particularly his father, were very accepting of his sexuality and effeminate personality, with his father encouraging him to come out and to not “sneak”.
 Haggerty attended Port Angeles Senior High in Port Angeles, Washington, from 1958 to 1962, where he was “pep promoter”, which was similar to being head cheerleader.

 After college he joined the Peace Corps, but was discharged in 1966 for being gay.
 He later became an artist and an activist with the local chapter of the Gay Liberation Front after moving to Seattle to pursue graduate studies at the University of Washington.
 After coming out in 1969, Patrick became very involved with the gay rights movement, and became a socialist after "cutting cane" in Cuba in the early-1970s.
 He has two children, daughter Robin Boland (née Thetford) (a biological child with lesbian friend Lois Thetford), and son Amilcar Navarro (adopted and co-parented with his biological mother Linda Navarro).
 He has one grandchild, Maxwell Boland II.
 Haggerty was close friends with blues musician Blackberri, activists Faygele Ben-Miriam and Bobbi Campbell and gay film critic Paul Kagourtine.
 His son Amilcar is the grandson of jazz musician Fats Navarro.

 Self-titled album

 Their eponymous 1973 album was funded and released by Gay Community Social Services of Seattle, with funding and production assistance from activist Faygele Ben-Miriam.
 Just 1,000 copies of the album were pressed at the time of its original release.
 The band performed at the first Seattle Pride event in 1974, and performed at numerous pride and other LGBT events throughout Washington, Oregon and California until their dissolution in 1976.

+FCC controversy

 Shan Ottey, a DJ for Seattle radio station KRAB, played the band's song "Cryin' These Cocksucking Tears" on the air in 1973, resulting in Ottey's dismissal from the station.
+According to Seattle Weekly, Ottey's broadcasting license was revoked by the Federal Communications Commission (FCC).
+Ottey remained defiant that the song "should be played on the air" and soon returned to broadcasting.